Olivia Longott: 2007–present

 In 2007, it was announced Olivia and G-Unit Records had parted ways.
 Her second studio album Behind Closed Doors was shelved, but leaked a year later on several mixtape websites.
-In 2009, Olivia did a feature for Congolese singer Fally Ipupa on his song "Chaise Électrique" which was on the top of the Congolese and African Hits.
-On April 12, 2011, she released her first music video for "December" the first single from her then-upcoming album, Show the World.
-The song peaked at No. 76 on the Billboard Hot R&B/Hip-Hop Songs Chart, higher than her G-Unit debut single, "Twist It".
+In 2009, Olivia did a feature for Congolese singer Fally Ipupa on his song "Chaise Électrique".
+On April 12, 2011, she released her first music video for "December" the first single from her then-upcoming album Show the World.
+The song peaked at No. 76 on the Billboard Hot R&B/Hip-Hop Songs Chart.

 In December 2011, she released her second single "Walk Away".
-During this time, she became a cast member on VH1's Love & Hip Hop, which chronicled her career struggles as an independent artist.
+During this time, she became a cast member on VH1's Love & Hip Hop.

 Olivia declined a record deal from label EMI and in April 2012, signed a deal with Jerry Wonda's Wonda Music.
 She has since released two promotional songs: "Soldier Girl" (featuring Mavado) and "Sun Don't Shine" (featuring Sean Kingston).
 In 2013, Olivia's song "Where Do I Go from Here?" hit iTunes at the No. 10 spot on the R&B/Soul charts.

 After a seven-year hiatus, Olivia returned to Love & Hip Hop: New York for its tenth anniversary season.

-Olivia then released "You Are" in 2024.
-This was her first album in 23 years.
-After releasing singles like "Join Me" in 2019 and "No Permission" in 2022, and deleting them to build up for the album, Olivia released her long-awaited 2nd album.
-The album was met with virtually no hype.
-The album featured the songs mentioned before, plus more dreamy R&B tracks.
+Olivia released her second studio album, You Are, in 2024, marking her first album in 23 years.
+After releasing singles like "Join Me" in 2019 and "No Permission" in 2022, she released the album on September 1.
+The album featured the songs mentioned before, and more R&B tracks.
+The title track was a tribute to her mother, who died in 2018.